From Campus to Computer: eLearning Infographic

 You’ll be happy to know that a computer may not be exactly essential to your child’s educational journey.
 Today, most eLearning programs are smartphone and tablet-compatible, providing students with a wider range of options to receive their new content.
 However, the 30 million school children relying on free/reduced lunches remain in a tough spot.

-As if the world weren’t fast-paced enough, COVID-19 is changing every corner of the world as we know it.
+As if the world weren’t fast-paced enough, current circumstances are changing every corner of the world as we know it.
 The last thing we need during times like these is for our childrens’ education to be put at risk.
 Luckily, eLearning has a solution.

 Check out the infographic below for the full scoop on the future of distance learning.